Henry-Wilson/pra-exercises/e1/README.md

         src
             main.py - The main loop of the program.
 Needs includes and some completion. include
-            util.py - functions for filio, string parse, etc. May need some completion.
+            util.py - Functions for filio.
+Needs includes and some completion.